yazpik/SelfHosted-K8s-Lab/README.md

  2     node2                          running
  3     node3                          running
 ```
-If the SSH key was installed, you should be able to login in the servers with ssh-key, or use virsh console, profile was configured with autologin
+If the SSH key was configured as I described earlier, you should be able to login in the servers with ssh-key, or just use virsh console, profile was configured with autologin
 ```
 ssh core@node1
 ```